NodeBB/nodebb-plugin-poll/README.md

-# NodeBB Shoutbox plugin
+# NodeBB Poll plugin

-This is a NodeBB plugin that will add a shoutbox to your homepage.
-It's still a work in progress.
+This NodeBB plugin will allow you to add polls to the first post of a topic with the following markup:

+    [poll <settings>]
+    - Poll option
+    - Another option
+    [/poll]

+Currently settings aren't implemented.

+## Todo

+A lot.
+If you're willing to help, please make any improvements you want and submit a PR.

 ## Installation

-    npm install nodebb-plugin-shoutbox
+    Not yet